 Motor Control provides a multidisciplinary, international forum for the exchange of scientific information on the control of human movement across the life span, including issues related to motor disorders.

 Motor Control(MC) provides a multidisciplinary international forum for the exchange of scientific information on the control of human movement across the life span, including issues related to motor disorders.
 To this end, MC publishes clinical, experimental, modeling, and theoretical studies from a variety of disciplines, including biomechanics, kinesiology, neurophysiology, neuroscience, psychology, physical medicine, and rehabilitation.
 The journal has expanded in scope to include more papers based on modeling and experimental studies involving cells, tissues, and organ systems.

 Many of the articles in Motor Control focus on the field of voluntary movement, including a category of articles on the history of the field.
-Recent issues of MC have addressed topics such as age-related decline in muscle quickness, orofacial muscular activity, motor equivalence during reaching, and anchoring in visuomotor tracking.
-Future articles will touch on motor control and the performing arts, including music, dance, and circus arts, as well as examine state-of-the-art research in motor control.
+Past issues of MC have addressed topics such as age-related decline in muscle quickness, orofacial muscular activity, motor equivalence during reaching, and anchoring in visuomotor tracking.
+Recently, articles have addressed motor control and the performing arts, including music, dance, and circus arts, as well as examined state-of-the-art research in motor control.